 Which field spell do you prefer?

 Field Spells come in many shapes and sizes, and almost every deck includes at least one - be sure to utilize their awesome might.

 Feel free to vote for your favorite, and I'll see you at our next countdown!

 Update: As time passes, cards naturally gain or lose staying power.
-This list still highlights some awesome Fields (especially the top three) but keep your eyes peeled; I'll likely release a more modern take in the future!
+This list still highlights some awesome Fields (especially the top three) but keep your eyes peeled for new and formidable Fields!